mora-lab/DynBioNet/README.md

 After running the previous commands, open your web browser and visit http://localhost:3838/DynBioNet/ to use the shiny app.<br>

-> Note that the scripts of DynBioNet are located in the `/srv/shiny-server/` folder in the container.
+> Note that the scripts of **DynBioNet** are located in the `/srv/shiny-server/` folder in the container.

 ### 1.3.
 From Virtual Machine: https://zenodo.org/record/5539480#.YX--Lp7P2Uk<br>

-If you have installed the 'VirtualBox' Virtual Machine (here, [how to install VirtualBox](https://github.com/mora-lab/installing/tree/main/virtualbox)), download the file `DynBioNet-VM.ova` from [Here: Zenodo](https://zenodo.org/record/5539480#.YX--Lp7P2Uk) and import this appliance to 'VirtualBox' (here, [how to import an .ova file](https://github.com/mora-lab/installing/tree/main/virtualbox_impo_expo)).
+If you have installed the 'VirtualBox' Virtual Machine (here, [how to install VirtualBox](https://github.com/mora-lab/installing/tree/main/virtualbox)), download the file `DynBioNet-VM.ova` from [Zenodo](https://zenodo.org/record/5539480#.YX--Lp7P2Uk) and import this appliance to 'VirtualBox' (here, [how to import an .ova file](https://github.com/mora-lab/installing/tree/main/virtualbox_impo_expo)).

 After starting this Virtual Machine, log in using `moralab` as user and password, open the Firefox browser, and you will see the DynBioNet interface.
 As an alternative, visit the address http://localhost:3838/DynBioNet/.

-> The scripts of DynBioNet are located in the `/srv/shiny-server/DynBioNet/` folder.
+> The scripts of **DynBioNet** are located in the `/srv/shiny-server/DynBioNet/` folder.

+> All three implementations of **DynBioNet** start with a default dataset that will be explained below.

 ## 2. Uploading data:
 This is the first tab of the app.<br>

 ### 2.1.
 Biological example (default data):
-Our example (default data in the software) is a dynamic coexpression network built with expression data from three groups (non-smokers, healthy smokers, and smokers with COPD) and four time-points (0, 3, 6, and 12 months).
+Our example (default data in the software) is a dynamic coexpression network built with expression data from three experimental groups (non-smokers, healthy smokers, and smokers with COPD) and four time-points (0, 3, 6, and 12 months).
 The original transcriptomic data comes from: O'Beirne, S.L., et al. Ambient Pollution-related Reprogramming of the Human Small Airway Epithelial Transcriptome.
 Am J Respir Crit Care Med 2018;198(11):1413-1422 ([html](https://www.atsjournals.org/doi/10.1164/rccm.201712-2526OC), [pdf](https://www.atsjournals.org/doi/pdf/10.1164/rccm.201712-2526OC)).<br>

 ### 2.2.
 The input files:
-DynBioNet receives four input files: `design file`, `edges (network) file`, `expression data file`, and `module file`.
+**DynBioNet** receives four input files: `design file`, `edges (network) file`, `expression data file`, and `module file`.

 - **Design file** is a CSV file which contains the `sample`, `group` and `timepoint` columns.
 The `timepoint` column should contain the names of the time-points, which should be ordered.
 In our example, `month zero`, `month 3`, `month 6` and `month 12`, became `M0`, `M03`, `M06`, and `M12`.<br>
 - **Edges (network) file** is a CSV file with the network represented as an edge list, including the `fromNode`, `toNode`, `weight`, `timepoint`, and `group` columns.
 We recommend using SYMBOL gene identifiers for `fromeNode` and `toNode`.
 The `Edges file` can be obtained from the function `exportNetworkToCytoscape()` of the `WGCNA` package, or from any graphical package in `R` such as `graph` or `igraph`.<br>
 - **Expression data file** includes gene expression data that will be used to build the violin plot of each gene.
 The first column is `gene`, which uses the same gene identifier than the `edges file`.<br>
 - **Module file** is a description of the subnetworks that the user wants to analyze, and it is mainly used to plot the alluvial diagram.
 The module file has the `nodeName`, `timepoint`, `group` and `module` columns.<br>

-We have built some examples of input files at https://zenodo.org/record/5336148#.YXoqPp7P2Uk.
+We have built some examples of input files at [DynBioNet data -Zenodo](https://zenodo.org/record/5336148#.YX--kp7P2Uk).
 The four input files are called `example-design.csv`, `example-edges.csv`, `example-exprs.csv`, and `example-module.csv`, respectively.
-After you submit all files (press `Submit` button of the page `Upload your data`), an sql database will be built by the software.
-You can find an example of such database at https://zenodo.org/record/5336148#.YXoqPp7P2Uk, which is called `COPD-data.sqlite`.
-Finally, you can find an additional sql file, called `kegg_GO_info.sqlite`, which contains annotation info from KEGG and GO.<br>
+After you submit all files (press `Submit` button of the page `Upload your data`), an `sql` database will be built by the software.
+You can find an example of such database at [DynBioNet data -Zenodo](https://zenodo.org/record/5336148#.YX--kp7P2Uk), which is called `COPD-data.sqlite`.
+Finally, you can find an additional `sql` file, called `kegg_GO_info.sqlite`, which contains annotation info from KEGG and GO.<br><br>

+For all three implementations (`Github`, `Docker`, `VirtualBox`), we have already created the `sql` database and produced results.
+However, if you want to recreate the example by yourself (create a new project, upload the four example files, submit them, and produce your own results), there are two options: (i) For the Docker and VirtualBox implementations, the four datasets of the example are already included.
+You can upload them from the first tab, as explained below, and press `Submit`. (ii) For the Github version, you must download the files from [Zenodo](https://zenodo.org/record/5336148#.YX--kp7P2Uk), and then you repeat the process.<br>

 ### 2.3.
 Browsing the four input files from DynBioNet:
 After you submit all files (press `Submit` button of the page `Upload your data`), the corresponding files will be displayed as tables on the right side of the screen.
 Note that the size of each input file has been set to a maximum of 500MB in the `global.R` file.<br><br>